yomaq/nix-config/README.md

 * complete the following steps on a different x86_64 machine with nix installed, and signed into 1password
 * run the script `utilities/nixos-anywhere/remote-install-encrypt.sh HOSTNAME IPADDRESS-OF-TARGET`
 * let the install complete, then unlock the drive manually (initrd ssh will not work yet)
-* hit * to ignore the error after unlocking
+* hit * to ignore the error after unlocking if needed
 * remake the /etc/ssh/initrd host key and rebuild the nixos configuration
 * now upon rebooting, the system will have normal behavior and initrd ssh will function